Fearless dog chases bear from neighbor’s yard

 Riley’s owner, Alan Tlusty, says his dog always chases the bear whenever he sees him in the yard.

-Stinziano says Riley also checks on his children when they’re in the pool.
+Stinziano says Riley also checks on his children when they are in the pool.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.